 The IHDataAnalyst (professional; IHDA) includes all of the features of the popular free Excel spreadsheet IHStats.xls in addition to Censored Data Analysis and Bayesian Decision Analysis.
 It is capable of analyzing from 1 to 2000 cases.
 The output can be exported to a built-in text editor, which then can be saved and recalled as a rich text file (rtf).
 In addition, all statistical output and graphs can be copied into a wordprocessor or slideshow.

 REGISTERED USERS: Do not download the trial version.
 Download the latest version of the IHDA program using the instructions provided at the time of purchase.
 To request replacement download & install instructions send us a message using the “Contact” form.
 (Use your Registered Email address and include your Registered Name in the “message” section.)

-The IHDataAnalyst-Student (IHDA-S) is a less capable version of the IHDataAnalyst.
+The IHDataAnalyst-Student (IHDA-S) is a less capable, beginner version of the IHDataAnalyst.